Souths United FC: History

 In 2002 Souths United achieved a long sought after goal, achieving promotion to the Brisbane Premier League for the first time.
 The club finished second in Division 1 then won a promotion/relegation play-off 3–2 against Eastern Suburbs over two legs.
 Souths United remained in the BPL for ten seasons with its best results occurring between 2005 and 2008 when it just missed the finals series finishing fifth in 2005 and sixth in the following three seasons.
 In 2007 South United achieved its best cup run, progressing to the final of Brisbane Premier Cup which it lost 2–1 to Pine Rivers United.

 Souths United fell two divisions to Capital League 2 after being relegated in 2012 and 2014, but bounced back to win successive promotions in 2015 and 2016 to return to the BPL for the 2017 season.
 This period included a 3–0 grand final victory over Western Spirit to win the 2015 Capital League 2 championship.
 Souths United bolstered its squad for the 2017 BPL campaign by signing former Socceroo Jon McKain.

 In May 2017, Football Queensland announced Souths United FC were among the 14 clubs accepted to form the Football Queensland Premier League for its initial season in 2018.

+In 2021, Souths United was relegated into Football Queensland Premier League 2, although disappointment from the Men's team, the National Premier League Women's team reached the quarter final in the Kappa Cup.
+The following seasons saw success for the Women's team, in which they achieved runners up in both 2022, and 2023 in the Kappa Cup.

+In November 2023, Souths United brought in former Socceroo Jade North as club ambassador.

-As of the 2021 season, the club currently competes in the Football Queensland Premier League for men, National Premier Leagues Queensland for junior boys and the National Premier League Women's for women and junior girls.
-The club also fields male and female teams for seniors and juniors in divisional competitions along with Miniroos teams.
+As of the 2024 season, the club competed in the Football Queensland Premier League 2 for men, Football Queensland Academy Leagues for junior boys and the National Premier League Women's for women and junior girls.
+The club also fielded male and female teams for seniors and juniors in divisional competitions along with Miniroos teams.